-- 9.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the EM&A works undertaken during the period from 25th April to 24th May 2007 in accordance with EM&A Manual and the requirement under EP-224-2005/A. - 9.1.2 The Contractor was repeatedly reminded to improve and provide sufficient temporary drainage system on site to prevent silty runoff to marine and stream courses.
+- 9.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the EM&A works undertaken during the period from 25th May to 24th June 2007 in accordance with EM&A Manual and the requirement under EP-224-2005/A. - 9.1.2 The Contractor was repeatedly reminded to improve and provide sufficient temporary drainage system on site to prevent silty runoff to marine and stream courses.
 The Contractor was reminded to provide sufficient dust suppression mitigation measures especially during rock breaking activity, earth movement (loading and unloading), at haul road (vehicle movement) and large soils stockpiles.
-In addition, the Contractor was reminded to provide sufficient temporary drainage at the turfing areas. - 9.1.3 Same as the last reporting month, no rectification work was done by the Contractor.
-Regarding the retained trees, the Contractor shall take the following measures: - Carry out surgery to damaged trees; - Report the cause of death of tree T925; - Re-fix the label of retained tree for easy identification; - Maintain the tree protection zone required and remove all construction material / debris from the tree protection zone; - More frequent watering for transplanted trees, planted vegetation and hydroseeded grass; and - Rectify the mal-pruning practice of the transplanted trees. - 9.1.4 No environmental complaint was received during the reporting month.
-One pink form was received was issued by EPD on dust generation from construction site. - 9.1.5 The ET will keep track of the EM&A programme with respect to compliance of environmental requirements and the proper implementation of all necessary mitigation measures.
+In addition, the Contractor was reminded to provide sufficient temporary drainage at the turfing areas. - 9.1.3 Although the buffer zones for Stream A, B, and C were basically intact, sedimentation was however observed in Stream B and C, and the abundance of aquatic fauna, in particular caridian shrimps, was found very low.
+The Contractor was urged to provide effective measures to prevent silty runoff to streams. - 9.1.4 Same as the last reporting month, no rectification work was done by the Contractor.
+Regarding the retained trees, the Contractor shall take the following measures: - Carry out surgery to damaged trees; - Report the cause of death of tree T925; - Re-fix the label of retained tree for easy identification; - Maintain the tree protection zone required and remove all construction material / debris from the tree protection zone; - More frequent watering for transplanted trees, planted vegetation and hydroseeded grass; and - Rectify the mal-pruning practice of the transplanted trees. - 9.1.5 No environmental complaint / summon was received during the reporting month. - 9.1.6 The ET will keep track of the EM&A programme with respect to compliance of environmental requirements and the proper implementation of all necessary mitigation measures.